revers3ntropy/WebBrowser/README.md

 # WebBrowser
-Uses the OLC Pixel Game Engine by javidx9 to show you the webpage you type in
+Uses the OLC Pixel Game Engine by javidx9 to show you the webpage you type in.

-Needs the httplib library in a folder called httplib to compile.
+Compile like you would anm olcPixelGameEngine project, eg.

-Run to compile for mac:
+Compile for mac:
 ```
 clang++ -arch x86_64 -std=c++17 -mmacosx-version-min=10.15 -Wall -framework OpenGL -framework GLUT -framework Carbon -lpng main.cpp -o WebBrowser
 ```